 6. Verify that the waiver assessments that were reviewed were conducted face to face and that they were conducted not more than 4 hours before the individual began performing any work under the waiver.

 b.
 Force-on-Force Tactical Exercises.
-This exception is only applicable to the minimum days off requirement for security personnel during normal operations, not during outage activities.
+This exception is only applicable to the minimum days off requirement of 26.205 (d)(3), or the maximum average work hour requirements of 26.205(d)(7) for security personnel during normal operations, not during outage activities.
 Additionally, the exception can only be used during the actual conduct of NRC-evaluated force-on-force tactical exercises.

 Review a sample of security individuals’ records during the time that a force-on-force exercise was performed that was not evaluated by the NRC and verify that the licensee did not exclude these shifts in the calculation of minimum days off.